SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 <img src={useBaseUrl('img/get-started/dashboard-searches.png')} alt="dashboard-searches.png" />

-### View Favorites and add dashboards and searches to the list
+### Add dashboards and searches to your Favorites

-You can create a list of favorite dashboards and log searches that appear in the left-side navigation bar.
+You can create a list of favorite dashboards and log searches that appear in the left-side navigation panel.
 Your [Favorites list](#accessdashboards-and-searches) makes it easy to access your most frequently used dashboards and searches.

 To add a dashboard to your Favorites:
 1. Open any dashboard.